Intilery/intilery.github.io/docs/schema/intilery.md

 sidebar_label: Intilery Schema
 ---

-The following events are reserved events in the Intilery Default Schema, you should not use these Event names/types unless for their intended purpose.
+The following events are reserved events in the Intilery Core Schema, you should not use these Event names/types except for their intended purpose.

-These Events can be founf in the Intilery app on the Schema page shown below
+These events can be found in the Intilery app on the Schema page shown below

 ![Schema](/img/schema-default.png)